 - You will be nursed in an isolation room.
-This is a singleoccupancy room with an anteroom (space between the corridor and the room). - You will not be allowed to leave the room, except for tests or treatment. - The door to your room will be kept closed whenever possible. - Hospital staff and visitors who come to your room will wear a cap, face mask, apron and gloves. - If you have to leave the room or ward, you must wear a face mask.
+This is a singleoccupancy room with an anteroom (space between the corridor and the room). - You will not be allowed to leave the room, except for tests or treatment. - The door to your room will be kept closed whenever possible. - Hospital staff and visitors who come to your room wear protective clothing. - If you have to leave the room or ward, you must wear a face mask.
 The nursing staff will provide you with the mask. - Your family can take your laundry home with them.
 They must place the laundry in a plastic bag in your room.
 It must be placed in a second plastic bag in the isolation room's anteroom or in the corridor of the ward.